rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

 ### Conclusion

-OATM is more-efficient and easier to manage with fewer tablespaces and provides benefits like efficient space utilization.
+OATM is more efficient and easier to manage with fewer tablespaces and provides benefits like efficient space utilization.
 The efficiency comes from supporting locally managed tablespaces rather than a dictionary-managed tablespace, which other migration models use.